 - Weight: Varying the weight of fonts (Bold vs. Regular) is a common way to establish visual hierarchy.
 Hierarchy is achieved by contrast.

 - Form: Consider the proportions of a typeface.
-The relative length of the descenders, (such as – g, j, y, p, q), height of the ascenders, (such as – d, f, h, k, l, t).
+The relative length of the descenders, (such as – g, j, y, p, q), the height of the ascenders, (such as – d, f, h, k, l, t).

-- Links: Links provide great contrast in text.
+- Links: Links provide great contrast in the text.
 The color change and the addition of an underline work well to contrast from the surrounding text.